sharmine-s/sql-databases/sql_bites/03_querying_data.md

 SELECT [columns to select] FROM [table name];
 ```

 The result of running a `SELECT` query on the database is called a **result set**, and is also in the shape of a table.

-The columns will be the ones you asked for, and the rows all the matching records.
+The columns of that result set will be the ones you asked for in the query, and the rows are all the matching records.

-### Selecting columns of the result set
+## Selecting columns in the result set

 Here's a simple `SELECT` query that we can run on the music library database.
 It selects records from the table `albums`, keeping in the result set only values for the columns `id` and `title`.